 1 dash of Angostura bitters

 Stir with ice.
 Strain into a cocktail glass.
 Garnish with maraschino cherry.
-It should be notes that rye whisky is the classic whisky in a Manhattan and Makers Mark dies not contain rye in its mash bill.
+It should be noted that rye whisky is the classic whisky in a Manhattan.

 Maker’s Mark Old Fashion

 2 oz Maker’s Mark Bourbon

 Gently muddle orange with simple syrup, bitters together.
 Fill glass with ice, then add the whiskey.
 Garnish with a maraschino cherry.